 - (1) Except as otherwise provided by these rules, only members of the bar of this court shall practice in this court.
 Admission to and continuing membership in the bar of this court is limited to attorneys who are of good moral character and are active members in good standing of the bar of the highest court of any state, the District of Columbia, the Commonwealth of Puerto Rico, the Territory of Guam, the Commonwealth of the Northern Mariana Islands, or the Virgin Islands of the United States.
-Any attorney previously admitted to the bar of this court of any state, the District of Columbia, the District of Columbia, the Commonwealth of the bar of the United States.
-Any attorney previously admitted to the bar of the state, the District of Columbia, the Commonwealth of Puerto Rico, the Territory of Guam, the Commonwealth of the Northern Mariana Islands, or the Virgin Islands, or the Virgin Islands of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Territory of Guam, the Commonwealth of the Northern Mariana Islands, or the Virgin Islands of the United States, may not practice before this court. - (2) Inactive Status.
+Any attorney previously admitted to the bar of this court who no longer is in good standing of the bar of the highest court of any state, the District of Columbia, the Commonwealth of Puerto Rico, the Territory of Guam, the Commonwealth of the Northern Mariana Islands, or the Virgin Islands of the United States, may not practice before this court. - (2) Inactive Status.
 An attorney admitted to and in good standing with this court may request to be placed on "Inactive Status" by filing a written request to the clerk.
 While on "Inactive Status", an attorney will not accrue annual bar membership renewal fees, will not have access to CM/ECF, will not be eligible for appointments in criminal cases and pro bono cases under Local Civil Rule 83L, and will not be eligible to participate in court sponsored Continuing Legal Education seminars.
 To return to Active Status, a written request should be filed with the clerk and renewal fees paid for the year in which the request is made.